jiixyj/libebur128/README.md

 All scanners support loudness range measurement with the command line option "-r".

+Use the options "-s" and "-m" to print short-term (3s) or momentary (0.4s) loudness information to stdout.
+For example:

+    r128-sndfile -m 0.1 foo.wav

+to print the momentary loudness of foo.wav to stdout every 0.1s.

 For examples how to use the library, see ebur128.h, minimal-example.c, sndfile-example.c, mpg123-example, mpcdec-example.c and ffmpeg-example.c.